foliovision/businesspress/readme.txt

 * Added setting to Allow other admins to -> Export site content
 * Disabling "WordPress x.y.z is available.
 Please update!" emails
+* Disabling "Your site has updated to WordPress x.y.z" emails

 = 0.6.5 =